ahydorn/bamazon/README.md

-# Bamazon Manager's View 📦
+# Bamazon Manager's View (Challenge #2) 📦

 ### **Overview**

+For this activity, we were asked to creating an Amazon-like storefront with the using Node and MySQL.
+This command-line app performs a variety of managerial inventory management functions.

 ---